INB422C International Strategy

 - How to analyze foreign markets, choose the appropriate entry strategy and to design business models suitable for international expansion

 General competence in

 - Advanced research ability, problem-solving and critical reflection

-- Planning and executing project work in an international team during the length of the semester
+- Planning and executing a real business project in an international team during the length of the semester

 - Communicating findings of the project in a clear and engaging manner

-The course will consist of a combination of lectures, team presentations, guest lectures and case discussions
+The course will consist of a combination of lectures, panel discussions with experts, practical workshops and real business projects.

 This course is only open for CEMS students.